Presbyterian racial-ethnic school in Texas prepares Christian leaders for the world

 Tags: african, asian, austin seminary, diversity, education, ethnic, hispanic, latino, pcusa, presbyterian, presbyterian pan american school, racial, texas

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Compassion, Peace and Justice, Racial and Intercultural Justice Ministries, Racial Ethnic Schools and Colleges, Theological Education, Theology, Formation & Evangelism
+Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Compassion, Peace and Justice, Racial, Gender and Intercultural Justice Ministries, Racial Ethnic Schools and Colleges, Theological Education, Theology, Formation & Evangelism